Avo-k/black_numba/README.md

 * in decimal: `71776119061217280`
 * in binary: `0b11111111000000000000000000000000000000000000000000000000`

-and in a clearer form with coordinates and zeros as dots readability:
+and in a clearer form with coordinates and zeros as dots for readability:
 ```
 8  ·  ·  ·  ·  ·  ·  ·  ·
 7  ·  ·  ·  ·  ·  ·  ·  ·